wenlianghuang/assignment-train-pytorch/README.md

 | Total      | 47                           | 13            | 49                           | 11            |

-Today you are a doctor: you may face a problem that the treatment effect reverses.
+Today, you are a doctor: you may face a problem that the treatment effect reverses.

 The key observation is that, when controlling for gender, the drug has a negative effect on the disease, but when considering the total population without controlling for gender, the effect seems reversed.
 The doctor is confused by the existence of a drug that has harmful effects on both genders but is beneficial for everyone.

 How can we explain the result?
-Is that really a paradox?
+Is that a paradox?

 This can be explained in several ways depending on the assumptions made about the relationships between the variables.

-Kindly explain the result and provide the numberical results over these folowing differnt causal asumpptions:
+Kindly explain the result and provide the numerical results over these following different causal assumptions:

-A. Take the gender as confounding factor on both drug and disease: gender is considered a confounder, meaning it affects both the treatment (drug) and the outcome (disease).
+A. Take the gender as a confounding factor on both drug and disease: gender is considered a confounder, meaning it affects both the treatment (drug) and the outcome (disease).
 The drug has a direct effect on the disease.

-B. Take the gender as mediator (Suppose drug have super power change the gender): meaning that the drug has effects both on gender and disease, and gender then affects the disease only.
+B. Take the gender as a mediator (Suppose drug have super power change the gender): meaning that the drug has effects both on gender and disease, and gender then affects the disease only.

-C. Whether A and B have different results?
-If yes, which should we trust and explaining?
+C. Do A and B have different results?
+If yes, which should we trust and explain?